nadiemedicejose/nadiemedicejose/README.md

-# Jose Estrada - Software Engineer
+# Jose Estrada | Software Engineer

-Hello, World! 😁

-My name is Jose Estrada, I'm a 26-year-old Software Engineering student about to graduate from **Universidad Estatal de Sonora**, and of course, this is my 2nd career.

-As a **school projects team leader** I can say that my greatest achievement has been getting everyone involved because together we have excelled in many scholar projects.

-I'm also a **mentor to other students**, I have experience in teaching different programming languages, reading and solving a lot of bugs and enabling others to solve logic problems by themselves.

-**I’m interested in** finance, health, education, films, music, and of course, software development.
+Hi, thanks for getting interested in my profile!
+I'm a recent graduate from Software Engineering, and I'm looking to be part of a team where I can put my JavaScript, React and other Front-End skills to work.
+I have experience as a team leader, where I actively collaborate in different stages of software development lifecycle.
+Former mentor to other students through Programa de Apoyo y Seguimiento Academico.
+Feel free to explore my LinkedIn profile, portfolio & other links. 😉

 [![alt text][1.1]][1]
 [![alt text][2.1]][2]